 How to Apply

-- Complete the online Graduate Admission Application form and submit it with the $50 application fee.
+- Complete and submit the online Graduate Admission Application form.

 - Compose a personal statement and upload it to your application.